Bert Convy: Acting

 Convy attempted a short-lived variety series called The Late Summer Early Fall Bert Convy Show in 1976.
-In 1979, he appeared with the Dallas Cowboys Cheerleaders in their eponymous television movie.
-Throughout his career, Convy was a frequent guest star on series such as Bewitched, Hawaii Five-O, The Partridge Family, Mission: Impossible, The Silent Force, The New Phil Silvers Show, Fantasy Island, Charlie's Angels and Murder, She Wrote (including the pilot episode).
+In 1979, he appeared with the Dallas Cowboys Cheerleaders in their eponymous television movie, Dallas Cowboys Cheerleaders.
+Throughout his career, Convy was a frequent guest star on series such as Bewitched, Hawaii Five-O, The Partridge Family, Mission: Impossible, The Silent Force, The New Phil Silvers Show, Fantasy Island, Charlie's Angels, and Murder, She Wrote (including the pilot episode).
+On The Love Boat, Season 2 Episode 11: "Legal Eagles" (1978), he played Danny Holt, a divorced man who falls for his ex-wife's lawyer.
 In 1983, Convy was cast as Neil Townsend on the sitcom It's Not Easy, playing opposite Ken Howard.
 Convy had joined the project when it was recast after its intended premiere in the 1982–83 season was delayed; he earned the role originally given to Larry Breeding, who was killed in a car accident in September 1982 after the first pilot had been shot.

 Convy also starred in several movies, perhaps most memorably Semi-Tough (1977), in which he played a caricature of Werner Erhard named Friedrich Bismark.
-Other film credits included A Bucket of Blood (1959), Susan Slade (1961), Philippe de Broca's Les Caprices de Marie (1970), SST: Death Flight (1977), the horror film Jennifer (1978), Hanging by a Thread (1979), Racquet (1979), The Man in the Santa Claus Suit (1979), Hero at Large (1980), The Cannonball Run (1981), and the television movie Help Wanted: Male (1982).
+His other film credits included A Bucket of Blood (1959), Susan Slade (1961), Philippe de Broca's Les Caprices de Marie (1970), SST: Death Flight (1977), the horror film Jennifer (1978), Hanging by a Thread (1979), Racquet (1979), The Man in the Santa Claus Suit (1979), Hero at Large (1980), The Cannonball Run (1981), and the television movie Help Wanted: Male (1982).
 Convy tried his hand at directing with the comedy Weekend Warriors (1986).
 In 1980, Convy produced and directed the Goodspeed Musicals premiere of Zapata, with music and lyrics by Harry Nilsson and Perry Botkin Jr. and libretto by Allan Katz.

-Personal life
+Personal life and death

 Convy was married twice.
 He married Anne Anderson in 1959; together they had three children: Jennifer, Joshua, and Jonah.
 Convy and Anderson divorced in 1991.
 Convy married his second wife, Catherine Hills, five months before his death.

-Death

 In April 1990, Convy was admitted to Cedars-Sinai Medical Center after collapsing while visiting his mother, who had been hospitalized for a stroke.
-He was diagnosed with a glioblastoma, which forced him into retirement.
+He was diagnosed with glioblastoma, an aggressive and extremely deadly brain cancer, which forced him into retirement.
 On July 15, 1991, Convy died at his home in Brentwood, Los Angeles, eight days before his 58th birthday.
 He is buried at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.